Ruichen0424/Awesome-Paper-Collection/Awesome-Binarization-Paper-Collection/Other-Binarization.md

-# Awesome Binarization Paper Collection
+# Awesome Other Binarization Paper Collection

 - [2024](#2024)